Purple Power Brushless Motors

 on their limit especially if there is limited cooling.
 As a rule

-of thumb if you need 400W then chose a motor with 15-20% extra capacity
+of thumb if you need 400W then chose a motor with 20% extra

 Please Read